rajvirsinghbenipal/VoiceUS/content/english/news/United Airlines Tech Glitch Grounds Flights Nationwide.md

 United Airlines issued an apology and stated that customers affected by the glitch will be eligible for **travel waivers**, **refunds**, or **free rebooking** depending on their situation.

-> “We understand how frustrating this experience has been for our customers,” the airline said.
-“We’re offering flexibility and assistance to help travelers complete their journeys.”
+> We understand how frustrating this experience has been for our customers,” the airline said.
+“We’re offering flexibility and assistance to help travelers complete their journeys.

 Affected passengers are encouraged to visit United’s support page or contact customer service directly.